 During surgery, safety is always our first and most important objective.
 We constantly monitor your pet’s vital signs including heart rate, heart rhythm, respiratory rate, blood pressure, blood oxygenation, body temperature, and depth of anesthetic plane.
 Based on these close observations, we stand ready and able to make appropriate anesthetic adjustments as needed.
 For most procedures, the incision is made with our surgical laser.
 The laser makes for a more comfortable and faster recovery period for your pet as it eliminates bleeding and reduces pain and swelling.
 To ensure your pet is as comfortable as possible, pain medications are administered at three intervals: before, during, and after surgery.

 We use an ultrasonic scaler to clean the teeth above and below the gum line.
-An ultrasonic scaler is a power-driven scaler that vibrates at high frequency to remove calculus and stain while disrupting bacteria and biofilm.
+An ultrasonic scaler is a power-driven instrument that vibrates at high frequency to remove calculus and stain while disrupting bacteria and biofilm.
 Dental bacteria found below the gum line can cause serious and painful infections that damage the gums and destroy the jawbones (periodontal disease).
 Periodontal disease then leads to other, more serious infections involving the heart, lungs, liver, and kidneys.

 Tooth polishing is done to smoothen the surfaces of the teeth, making plaque buildup a slower process in the future.
 Polishing can also help remove stain and other mineral components of the saliva.